-3:17 a mighty one who will save - He and only he has the power to save them.
+3:17 HE IS MIGHTY TO SAVE - He and only he has the power to save them.
 He is not only capable but also willing.

-He will quiet you by his love - Jesus soothes the sinner's guilty and troubled heart.
+HE WILL QUIET YOU WITH HIS LOVE - Jesus soothes the sinner's guilty and troubled heart.
 (Concordia Pulpit Resources - Volume 11, Part 1)